 - 1. Register on MentorCity

-- 2. Build your profile
+- 2. Complete your profile to 100%

 - 3. Wait to be matched with a mentor

 It won't take long to find a match-there are many great mentors participating from a variety of programs and backgrounds.
 Be sure to double check that you put the correct email so that we can connect with you.